Are Sun Tunnels Worth It?

 Attley's bathroom after

-If you are interested in Velux skylights and have the space and budget to have them installed, be sure to check out this post about the Velux skylights we had installed in our last house!
+If you're interested in VELUX skylights and have the space and budget to install them, be sure to check out this post about the VELUX skylights we installed in our last house.
 We loved them so much (and still miss them).

 designer in a binder--the affordable and simple way to decorate your home